shakee93/autoptimize-unusedcss/readme.txt

 = How do exclusions work? =

-UnusedCSS accepts both broad and star(*) expressions and regular expression exclusions of CSS selectors.
-You can add your exclusions in the UnusedCSS tab of the Autoptimize plugin settings.
+RapidLoad accepts both broad and star(*) expressions and regular expression exclusions of CSS selectors.
+You can add your exclusions in the unused CSS tab of the Autoptimize plugin settings.

 == Screenshots ==